aziflaj/aziflaj.github.io/_posts/2015-02-15-v-for-vagrant.md

 <i>On Windows, to execute SSH you need to have an SSH client installed, such as PuTTY.
 Also, you can use the SSH service that comes with Git command-line.</i>
 </p>

-After SSH-ing, you are free to use the development environmnent as you wish.
+After SSH-ing, you are free to use the development environment as you wish.
 Normally, you would create a shared folder, called `synced folder` between your host system and the virtual one.
-Usually, this folder is the same folder that `Vagrantfile` is but you can change it as well.
+Usually, this folder is the same folder as `Vagrantfile` is, but you can change it as well.
 This means that the source code is accessed by the host and the guest system **at the same time**, and you can still use your favorite IDE/text editor.

 When you end your work, all you have to do is execute: